 A.J.
-Mahari is an Author, Podcaster, Life Coach, Mental Health Coach, Trauma Recovery Coach and counsellor.
+Mahari is an Author, Life & Mental Health Coach, Trauma Recovery Coach and Counsellor.
+A.J. also is a Life Story Coach – a methodology that helps clients reframe life narratives and rewire their brains.
 A.J.
 Mahari, specializes in helping Narcissistic Abuse Survivors whether the abuser was someone with Borderline Personality Disorder, Narcissistic Personality Disorder, Anti-Social Personality Disorder or any co-morbid combination of Cluster B.

 A.J. also helps people with personal growth and development and other everyday types of issues that people, from time to time benefit by talking about, setting goals, career, life, relationships and changes wanted and needed in people’s lives.

 A.J.
-Mahari has been working as a Counsellor and Coach with Narcissistic Abuse Survivors online since 1995.
-That’s 23 years of professional experience in helping those with PTSD,CPTSD, codependency, unresolved childhood issues, the pain, the neurobiological effects of Narcissistic Abuse to heal and change their lives.
+Mahari has been working as a Counsellor and Coach with, among others, Narcissistic Abuse Survivors online since 1995.
+Over 2 decades of professional experience in helping those with PTSD,CPTSD, codependency, inner child healing, unresolved childhood issues, the pain, the neurobiological effects – autoimmune diseases – of Narcissistic Abuse to heal and change their lives.

 A.J.
-Mahari, herself, was the child and is now the adult child of a 90 year old Mother that A.J. went no contact from in 1990.
+Mahari, herself, was the child of 2 Cluster B parents.
+She is now the adult child of a 91 year old Mother that A.J. went no contact from in 1990.
 A.J. at that same time went No Contact with her entire family of origin.
-A.J.’s Mother is still the same with Borderline Personality Disorder co-morbid with Covert Narcissistic Personality Disorder and she had a Father (deceased) with all 3 major Cluster B Personality Disorders who was what is known as a Dark Triad “person”.
+A.J.’s Mother is still the same with Borderline Personality Disorder co-morbid with Covert Narcissistic Personality Disorder and she had a Father (deceased) with who was what is known as a Dark Triad “person”.
 A.J. had one sibling, 3 years her junior.
 A “brother” who was the golden child to A.J’s being the scapegoated child.
 In 1987, A.J.’s Golden Child (Narcissist) “brother” followed the rest of the family rule of punishing A.J.
 He is just another flying monkey.
 It was the last time A.J. would ever see her sibling again.
 It is assumed he still alive with wife and it is known he has suffered a lot of physical illness as well in his life.
 And, his oldest daughter of two, a niece has BPD.
 A.J. never knew her nieces and does not to this day.
 She held the oldest once, when she was 4 months old and never would meet the second daughter of her Golden Child Narcissist brother.
 A.J. shares, “It was the most devastating, at the time, of all other on-going devastation back then, that I lost a sibling to this narcissistic family or origin, himself a narcissist, frankly a “mother’s boy” through and through.
 I came to terms with it and grieved years ago.
 But, it was one of the most painful losses of my life.
 Now, I rarely think about him or his family.
 They are no longer (really never were in anyway, “my family”) and have not been for 30 years plus, in any way shape or form, my “family”.
 Though it does devastate, and grief is heavy for a time, there is nothing healthier for any of us, than to break away, whether our choice or not and heal ourselves and be who each one of us is truly meant to be.
 I have made it to the other side of that grief, loss, and the punishment that caused me so much pain.
 Hatred and punishment that the Narcs still hold, feel, and are invested in to this day.
 I have nothing to do with it or them.
 They think they are punishing me, they are hurting themselves.
-All the no contact I chose and the discard the Golden Child chose, it has been well worth it and as a result I am healthier for it and happier and an empowered strong person who wouldn’t “give nothing for my journey now” (Maya Angelou).
+I really have no feelings left about the family of origin.
+All the no contact I chose and the discard the Golden Child chose.
+It has been well worth it and as a result I am healthier for it and happier and an empowered strong person who wouldn’t “give nothing for my journey now” (Maya Angelou).
 We can get away, grow, heal, learn, change and flourish, they, the Narcissists in the Narcissistic Dysfunctional Family of origin cannot.
 Don’t pity or waste energy on them.
 You have you to learn to love and care about YOU, precious YOU, and you are worth nothing less.”